 I. REGISTRATION (R.C.
 3127.35)

-(1) A foreign (out-of-state) decree of divorce, dissolution, legal separation or annulment, or order that allocates or awards legal custody, physical custody, parenting time, companionship or visitation may be registered with this Court for the purpose of enforcing or modifying its child custody determination.
+(1) A foreign (out-of-state) decree of divorce, dissolution, legal separation or annulment, or order that allocates or awards legal custody, physical custody, parenting time, companionship or visitation may be registered with the court for the purpose of enforcing or modifying its child custody determination.
 The act of registering does not necessarily vest the court with jurisdiction to enforce or modify said order.

-(2) The registration of a foreign decree or court order does not vest this Court with jurisdiction to enforce or modify its child support, spousal support, property division provisions or other monetary obligations.
+(2) The registration of a foreign decree or court order does not vest the court with jurisdiction to enforce or modify its child support, spousal support, property division provisions or other monetary obligations.

 (1) A person seeking to register a foreign decree or order for enforcement or modification under the UCCJEA must file with the Clerk of Courts a